 There is no one “style” that characterizes my approach to design.
 You can design a wonderful building using any particular design language: Modern, Country, Arts and Crafts, etc. The important thing is to be fluent in each vocabulary, to know the rules and when to break them.
 Each project is unique, with a unique client, a unique program, a unique site.

-Many architects and architectural styles have influenced my professional development, ranging from the largely anonymous master carpenters who built the houses, churches, and Grange Halls of Maine’s towns and villages to the classic early-twentieth-century designs of Frank Lloyd Wright, Gustav Stickley, and Greene and Greene.
+Many architects and architectural styles have influenced my professional development, ranging from the largely anonymous master carpenters who built the houses, churches, and Grange Halls of Maine’s towns and villages, to the classic early-twentieth-century designs of Frank Lloyd Wright, Gustav Stickley, and Greene and Greene.
 I learned quite a bit from studying the farmhouses of the 16th-century Venetian Andrea Palladio and the public buildings of the twentieth-century Finnish modern architect Alvar Aalto.
 More recently I’ve come to admire the contemporary work of K Studio, Faulkner Architects, and Miro Rivera Architects here in the US; the works of Kolman Boye Architects in Sweden, Christoffersen Welling Architects in Denmark, and Australian Claudia Moffat’s fun designs for campers and houseboats.